 50-80% of new mothers have measurable changes in mood, energy, sleep and eating during the first two weeks after delivery.
 However, for some new mothers, they find themselves going beyond the ‘baby blues’ into an episode that is darker, deeper and interfering significantly with their everyday life and satisfaction.
-This is the world of Postpartum Depression.
+This is the world of postpartum depression.

 What Is Postpartum Depression?

-Postpartum Depression is a mood disorder in which the depressive episode effecting brain chemistry is linked to the birth of their child.
-Studies indicate that 12-26% of mothers will have severe Postpartum Depression, and the risk increases significantly if the woman has experienced this with previous births or has had a previous episode of Major Depression.
+Postpartum Depression (PPD) is a mood disorder in which the depressive episode effecting brain chemistry is linked to the birth of their child.
+Studies indicate that 12-26% of mothers will have severe PPD, and the risk increases significantly if the woman has experienced this with previous births or has had a previous episode of Major Depression.
 The risk also is impacted if other family members have experienced Depression.

 What Does Postpartum Depression Can Feel Like?